formats back

 The difficulty to implement is no excuse

 An important argument coming from those who oppose paying college athletes is the expected difficulty involved with implementing such a move.
-The following are just some of the questions that pinpoint the complexities: Who will pay the college athletes (the NCAA or colleges)?
+The following are just some of the questions that pinpoint the complexities: Who will pay the college athletes?
 How often will they receive pay?
 Will there be a salary cap?
-The main question regards the equitable application of paying college athletes, namely who will get paid and who won’t.
-The details of the new NCAA rules are still being discussed, and will need input from different state legislators and sports associations.
+Who gets paid and how much?
+Will female college athletes benefit as much as their male counterparts?
+Theoretically, the athletes to get paid the most should be the ones playing the sports that bring in the big money, namely, men’s college basketball and football players.
+This is capitalism, and this is how it works in America.
+Time will tell who ultimately benefits the most from this decision.

 Athletes risk their body and are exposed to permanent damage

+One of the best aspects of college sports is the players’ enthusiasm.
+Their love and passion for their respective game is admirable and infectious.
+But, there is a downside to it; in their fervor to play their best, many college athletes suffer serious injuries that sometimes prematurely end their career.
 Setting aside the disturbing fact that a career-ending injury will stop their scholarship, those college athletes put their bodies at risk of permanent damage, without being paid.
 Hurting your knee might leave you limping for the rest of your life.
 Suffering concussions can cause dementia and depression, not to mention CTE.
 Those college athletes who put their bodies on the line for each training session and game they play deserve to be paid for the health risks they are taking.

 There’s big money involved in college sports anyway